emjogale/emjogale/README.md

 - 👋 Hi, I’m Emma Gale
+- :performing_arts: I currently work in costume but ..
-- 👀 I’m interested in front end development
+- 👀 I would like to move into front end development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and CSS
-- 📫 you can reach me
+- :zap: I created a Wordpress template for my husband's website which you can see [here](https://leegale.co.uk)
+- :confused: I'm looking for help with what direction to take and how to focus my learning
+- :nerd_face: meanwhile I am mainly working on projects from Frontend Mentor

 <!---
 emjogale/emjogale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.